rapidfish/personnummer/README.md

 ## Basic Features
   - Automatic checksum validation
   - Extract information such as 'birthdate', 'age', 'gender' and more ...
-  - Parsed objects is treated as immutable objects
+  - Parsed objects is treated as an immutable object
-  - Uses Java Optional - No more 'null check'
+  - Uses Java Optional - No more null-checking!
   - Easy detection of type (Personnummer, Samordningsnummer or Organisationsnummer)
   - Automatic awareness of delimiter indicator ('-', or '+' when indicating ages beyond hundred years of age)
   - Supporting different permutations of input strings